As zero-tolerance immigration policy begins, parents and lawyers say family separations surge

 Nogueras said he has seen a shift in the caseload.
 During the George W. Bush and Barack Obama administrations, public defenders in the federal courthouse in McAllen handled about 20-30 cases a day involving defendants facing charges for minor crimes, he said.

 On Monday, public defenders handled 170 cases of undocumented immigrants who were charged with illegally entering the country and about 120 on Tuesday.
+At least 60 children have been separated from their parents over the past two days, according to the federal public defenders in McAllen.

 "I'm outraged about it.
 I'm angry.
 It should never happen.
 I don't think that this represents the values of the American people," Nogueras said.